ROSbot 2 PRO - quick start

 - to clear all user changes and restore factory settings.

-💡 Please find the OS reinstalation guide 👉 here.
+Please find the OS reinstallation guide here.

-Connecting ROSbot to your Wi-Fi network
+Connecting ROSbot to the Wi-Fi network

 Option 1: Using display, mouse and keyboard